mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "And you would abandon someone to make sure you're right?"

 "To make sure you and I survive?
-I absolutely would.
-A maman on hae deathbed is dead weight."
+Absolutely."
 -->

 <!--